Snowplant

 Carson Gap Pond appears

-Below: Round Top and one of The Sisters dominate the Vista South of the Carson Gap.
+Below: Round Top and The Eastern Sister dominates the Vista South of the Carson Gap.

 Approaching Carson Gap.
 View!
 Carson Gap Pond!